Here are 20 easy and pretty ideas for decorating your home to feel cozy and warm durning the winter season.

 I think it’s good for our homes and good for our souls!

-These candles have timers so you don’t have to switch them off and on every time you want to use them.
+Most of my candles have timers so I don’t have to switch them off and on every time I want to use them.
 They are a bit more expensive, but this is a look that is worth the investment!
+And they last for years!

 Light up your winter nights with candles!